When we work with CEOs, CTOs, and CIOs, we frequently get asked these questions:

 With thousands of customers making unique changes, the software maker cannot expect or see all possible modifications.
 As a result, the software maker releases hot fixes several months after the new launch.
 Customers are then able to test the new software and safely release it in their environment.
 This long sequence leads to an important business risk for both the software maker and the software buyer.
 The majority of new features are several years old!

-Now, let’s compare on-premise software to a cloud or Software as a Service (SaaS) provider.
+Now, let’s compare on-premises software to a cloud or Software as a Service (SaaS) provider.
 Many SaaS providers have the ability to launch and deliver features on a monthly or even weekly basis.
 They are able to do to this because the SaaS provider installs, configures, hosts, and maintains the software.
 This shift in responsibility and risk allows the SaaS provider to manage a handful of different configurations vs hundreds or thousands of variations.

 To learn more about Patterns and Anti-Patterns (what to do and what not do do) by shifting to Cloud, these AKF Growth Blog articles go into more depth: